-Due to the proximity of the project site to existing and potential historic resources, a vibration study was prepared for the proposed project to analyze construction-related vibration impacts.25 The study examined the construction of the proposed project and applied the methodology and thresholds utilized by the California Department of Transportation (Caltrans) in examining construction-related vibration impacts.26 The study evaluated vibration impacts related to excavation of the site for the purpose of developing the subgrade garage level and developing a foundation for the buildings as recommended in the geotechnical investigation.
+Due to the proximity of the project site to existing and potential historic resources, a vibration study was prepared to analyze construction-related vibration impacts.
+The study examined the construction of an earlier variation of the proposed project, which included an additional PDR building on an adjacent parcel at 1463 Stevenson Street and a sub-grade garage level shared by both buildings.
+The proposed project includes only one building (the mixed-use residential building with ground-floor retail) and does not include a sub-grade level.
+The study applied the methodology and thresholds utilized by the California Department of Transportation (Caltrans) in examining construction-related vibration impacts.
+The study evaluated vibration impacts related to excavation of the site for the purpose of developing the subgrade garage level and developing a foundation for the buildings as recommended in the geotechnical investigation.
 Vibration is an oscillatory motion through a solid medium in which the motion's amplitude can be described in terms of displacement, velocity, or acceleration.
 Several different methods are used to quantify vibration.
 The most frequently used method to describe vibration impacts is peak particle velocity (PPV).
-PPV is defined as the maximum instantaneous peak of the vibration signal in inches per second (in/sec).27 where
+PPV is defined as the maximum instantaneous peak of the vibration signal in inches per second (in/sec).